JacobPaxton/data_science_notes/ds_notes.md

 - can use tuple as first argument in ex: hist() to do side-by-side
     * plt.hist((series1, series2), ...)
 ### Matplotlib Syntax
+- Array x and array y passed as arguments for x columns (plt.bar(x,y))
 - df.plot() ----- put dataframe to a plot
 - df.plot.barh() ----- put dataframe to a bar plot
 - x = list(range(150)) -- plt.plot(x) -- plt.show()